abrcheng/SharePointOnlineQuickAssist/Documents/GetFileChanges.md

 The feature is based on 'delta query'.
 Reference: https://docs.microsoft.com/en-us/graph/delta-query-overview

-It doesn't work for 21V tenants becasue 'delta query' is not supported there.
+* It doesn't work for 21V tenants becasue 'delta query' is not supported there.
+* It only queries changes for new and update.
+It doesn't return deleted files.